lucide-icons/lucide/docs/guide/packages/lucide-react.md

 When using client side rendering, it will fetch the icon component when it's needed.
 This will reduce the initial bundle size.

-The keys of the dynamic import map are the lucide original icon names.
+The keys of the dynamic import map are the lucide original icon names (kebab case).

 Example with React suspense: